mendersoftware/mender-docs/01.Get-started/01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md

 <your-login>@raspberrypi:~ $
 ```

-Keep this terminal open as we will shortly use it to install the Mender client.
+Keep this terminal open as we will shortly use it to install the Mender clients.

 ## Step 3 - Login to hosted Mender